etmendz/Mendz.Data/README.md

 IDbDataUpdatableAsync | Defines a database data that can be updated asynchronously.
 IDbDataDeletableAsync | Defines a database data that can be deleted asynchronously.
 IDbDataSearchableAsync | Defines a database data that can be searched asynchronously.

+The Mendz.Data.Repository CRUDS interfaces have async versions in Mendz.Data.Repository.Async namespace.
+They are very similar in many ways, with the async versions adding the ability/option to pass cancellation tokens.
 ## NuGet It...
 https://www.nuget.org/packages/Mendz.Data/